 02nd April 2019

-When private sector companies work in partnership with the military or similar organisations to deliver potentially dangerous components, it’s almost inevitable that additional security will be required.
+When private sector companies work in partnership with the military or similar organisations to deliver potentially dangerous components, it’s almost inevitable that industrial site fencing will be required.
 Not only do such components frequently utilise cutting-edge, innovative, yet risky, technology, they are also a potential target for sabotage or industrial espionage.
 That’s why high-security perimeter fencing is a key part of any set of security measures employed by private sector companies who work in partnership with sensitive clients.

 Obviously, a key benefit of robust fencing is that it both deters and prevents unauthorised entry.
 Not only are criminals less likely to be able to actually breach the perimeter fence, even the appearance of a high, solid fence, especially if it has additional security features such as electrification, can be enough to put off entry attempts.